Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Introduction

 \section{Introduction}

-Lifelong Person Re-identification (LReID) is a sub-field of person ReID, which aims to retrieve the same individual that appeared in different camera views, while incrementally accumulating the ReID knowledge in different scenarios \cite{pu2021lifelong}.
-This topic offers numerous meaningful application scenarios, capable of accommodating the ongoing expansions of surveillance networks and facilitating continual learning of ReID models across diverse domains.
-Therefore, it has increasingly captivated attention and research efforts.
+\IEEEPARstart{L}{ifelong} Person Re-identification (LReID) is a sub-field of person ReID, which aims to retrieve the same individual that appeared in different camera views, while incrementally accumulating the ReID knowledge in different scenarios \cite{pu2021lifelong}.
+This topic offers numerous meaningful application scenarios, capable of accommodating the ongoing expansion of surveillance networks and facilitating the continual learning of ReID models across diverse domains.
+Consequently, it has increasingly captivated attention and research efforts.
 For example, Ge \textit{et al.}~\cite{ge2022lifelong} replay old samples saved in memory with specific-designed supervisions to balance stability and plasticity for lifelong learning.
 Yu \textit{et al.}~\cite{yu2023lifelong} further introduce knowledge refreshing and consolidation techniques to achieve positive forward and backward transfer.
 To avoid data privacy, Lu \textit{et al.}~\cite{lu2022augmented} present dream memory to preserve knowledge, while learning incrementally with augmented geometric distillation.

-Despite advanced progress in these efforts, existing LReID approaches unfortunately ignore another factor that is common and of concern in the ReID application scenario, \textit{i.e.}, clothing changes \cite{gu2022clothes,qian2020long,jin2022cloth,yang2019person}.
-For example, models could be easily deceived by people with clothing changes (CC) even after sufficient steps of continual learning on conventional data, since the acquired knowledge has the bias that the same identity keeps the same clothes (SC).
-To overcome this limitation, we propose a more practical LReID task, namely \textit{lifelong person re-identification with hybrid clothing states} (LReID-Hybrid), which requires constantly updating models on a series of cloth-changing and conventional ReID datasets.
-As depicted in Fig.~\ref{fig:intro}, the goal of LReID-Hybrid is to improve the model’s ability to generalize across various scenarios with different clothing conditions.
+Under the efforts of existing work, shared appearance knowledge for ReID can be accumulated across different domains in the conventional LReID setting, as shown in Fig.~\ref{fig:intro}~(a).
+Unfortunately, they overlook a crucial factor that is common and of concern in the ReID application scenario, \textit{i.e.}, clothing changes \cite{gu2022clothes,qian2020long,jin2022cloth,yang2019person}.
+They follow the same-cloth ReID setting, where each person always wears the same clothes, so the acquired knowledge is mostly related to clothing appearances.
+When pedestrians change their clothes, the ReID models will struggle to achieve satisfactory results~\cite{wang2022co,gu2022clothes,wang2024exploring}.
+Similarly, in the lifelong learning scenario, the assumption about the clothing state is not conducive to the generalization and robustness of the model.
+For example, models could be easily deceived by people with clothing changes (CC) even after sufficient steps of continual learning on conventional same-cloth data, since the acquired knowledge has the bias that the same identity keeps the same clothes (SC).